erkyrath/quixe/README.txt

 - 2.1.### (###)
   - Adopt GlkOte's new timer API (no change in behavior).
+  - Test localStorage functionality; if not available, fall back to Javascript memory.

 - 2.1.6 (October 30, 2016)
   - Fix for graphics windows being drawn with a slight extra lower margin.